-These distributions must be paid in the taxable year to which they relate by the end of January of the following year if declared and payable to stockholders of record in the last three months of the year, or in the following taxable year if they are declared before Simon Property timely files its tax return for such year and if paid on or before the first regular dividend payment after such declaration.
+Dividends declared and payable to stockholders of record in the last three months of any year must be paid by the end of January of the year following the taxable year in which the dividends were declared, unless they were declared before the due date of Simon Property's tax return for the taxable year in which they were declared.
+If they were declared before such due date, whether declared in the last three months of the year or otherwise, they must be distributed on or before the end of January of the following taxable year, or, if later, the earlier of the first regular dividend payment after the declaration or the close of the taxable year following the taxable year to which they relate.
 The amount distributed must not be preferential.
 This means that every stockholder of the class of stock to which a distribution is made must be treated the same as every other stockholder of that class, and no class of stock may be treated otherwise than in accordance with its dividend rights as a class.
-We believe Simon Property has made and will continue to make timely distributions sufficient to satisfy these annual distribution requirements.
+We believe Simon

+Property has made and will continue to make timely distributions sufficient to satisfy these annual distribution requirements.